AT&T & T-Mobile: The Failed Merger and the $4 Billion Breakup Fee

 The AT&T/T-Mobile case provides a checklist for identifying "Regulatory Over-Confidence":

-• HHI Delta > 200: Any merger that increases the HHI of a regional market by more than 200 points in a concentrated industry is a forensic "Red Flag" for a DOJ block.
+- HHI Delta > 200: Any merger that increases the HHI of a regional market by more than 200 points in a concentrated industry is a forensic "Red Flag" for a DOJ block.
+AT&T ignored deltas that reached 1,500+.

-• Asymmetric Breakup Fees: When a buyer offers a breakup fee larger than 5% of the deal value, it indicates Strategic Desperation and an underestimation of regulatory risk.
+- Asymmetric Breakup Fees: When a buyer offers a breakup fee larger than 10% of the target's total value, it indicates Strategic Desperation and an underestimation of the "Antitrust Wall."

-• The "Spectrum Scarcity" Pretext: Forensic auditors look at "Internal Spectrum Audits."
-If a company claims it is "out of airwaves" but internal memos show they are sitting on unused spectrum, the merger rationale is a forensic fraud.
+- The "Spectrum Scarcity" Pretext: Forensic auditors look at "Internal Spectrum Audits."
+If a company claims it is "out of airwaves" but internal memos show they are sitting on unused spectrum for "warehousing" purposes, the merger rationale is a forensic fraud.

 Frequently Asked Questions (FAQ)